Do I Need a Barcode Printer?

 If you answered yes to any of these questions, then a thermal transfer printer is what you need.
 Thermal transfer printers are slightly more expensive, but if they fit your specific needs, the extra cost is worth it.

-Thermal transfer use carbon ribbons and heat to impact the labels while printing.
-This printing method results in a crisper print and a label that can withstand heat and sunlight.
+Thermal transfer printers use carbon ribbons and heat to impact the labels while printing.
+This method results in a crisper print and a label that can withstand heat and sunlight.
 Unfortunately, this setup also requires that the ribbon and print head be replaced more frequently.

 What kind of labels can I print?